 In the overview, Novak Diokvic’s racquet is the best option to get for experienced and advanced players(as obvious).
 It has more control than power and gives more maneuverability and only pros can handle such a spin and maneuverability on the court.

-Further, every tennis geeks have their own preferences for themself on each stage of play.
+Further, every tennis geeks have their own preferences for themself at each stage of play.

 Novak’s Endorsed Racquet Head Graphene 360 Speed Pro might perform better for you and it might not.
 It all depends on your playing style and experience level.
 Some players found the sponsored racquet better for themselves and concluded that Novak’s actual racquet is not good for them.

 What is your opinion?

 We recommend taking both racquets, test your performance on the court, and tell us in comments which racquet you found best and why.